busgurlu/cakephp-recaptcha/readme.md

 ### Controller file: ###

-#### 1) Use with specific action -> works automagically ####
+#### 1) Use with specific controller action or actions -> works automagically ####
+Commponent add field recaptcha and validation to your Model for this action.

 Add this to your controller:

 	public $components = array('Recaptcha.Recaptcha' => array('actions' => array('add')));

-Component add Recaptcha helper to yout controller automaticaly.
+Add this to yout view:

-Component add to your Model validation of recaptcha, if recaptcha is worong it set error message to recaptcha field in your Model.
+	echo $this->Recaptcha->display();

 #### 2) Use without actions -> check recaptcha manualy ####

-Component add Recaptcha helper to your controller automaticaly.
+You have to verify captcha manually in your controller.

 	public $components = array('Recaptcha.Recaptcha');